Last reviewed on 13th October 2023 by Martin Alexander (Mortgage Advisor)

 Full Planning Permission (FPP)

 Full Planning Permission (FPP) is usually valid for five years.
-FPP applications must also meet the above criteria to be eligible for land mortgages.
+FPP applications must also meet the above criteria to qualify for land mortgages.
 In addition, FPP applications must include detailed scale drawings of the dwelling(s) and contain information regarding any planning issues.

-Receiving funds for a land mortgage
+How does a land mortgage work?

 Surveyors will also inform lenders of the values involved at each stage of the process.
-This is so that lenders have a clear financial viewpoint of how much they should be lending.
+This is so lenders have a clear financial viewpoint of how much they should be lending.

 Land mortgage rates

-The initial rate whilst the build is ongoing can be high.
-Once the build is complete, it’s advised to remortgage the property.
-At the stage of completing the build, you should have access to mortgages across the open market.
+Yes, you can remortgage land.
+When you first get a mortgage, the initial rate prior to completing the build can be high.
+Once the build is complete, it’s advised to remortgage the property, as you should have access to mortgages across the open market.